 The journey of a thousand miles begins with one step.
-You can start walking, eventually you ride on a bike, then a regular car, perhaps a sport car and who knows a private jet.
+You can start walking, eventually, you ride on a bike, then a regular car, perhaps a sports car and who knows a private jet.
 The most important thing right now is START.

 If you are looking for investment options with promising potentials but have little money, here are fifteen small investments options to consider: